-At the national level, since 2016, the FHWA's Alternative Fuel Corridor (AFC) Designations have catalyzed the expansion of a national corridor network of EV charging stations along over 75,000 miles

-(or 33 percent) of the National Highway System (NHS), including nearly 45,000 miles of the Nation's Interstate System (92 percent).
-All 50 States as well as the District of Columbia and Puerto Rico have one or more designated EV corridors (see Figure 4-1).
+At the national level, since 2016, FHWA's Alternative Fuel Corridor (AFC) Designations have catalyzed the expansion of a national corridor network of EV charging stations along over 75,000 miles (or 33 percent) of the National Highway System (NHS), including nearly 45,000 miles of the Nation's Interstate System (92 percent).
+All 50 States as well as the District of Columbia and Puerto Rico have one or more designated EV corridors (see Figure 4-1.
+Map of EV corridors as of January 23, 2023, under FHWA's Alternative Fuel Corridors Program.
+(Source: FHWA)).